DavidVFBurton/ExData_Plotting1/README.md

 The subset data is provided in this repository under the name "household_power_consumption.csv".

-You must also set your working directory to the location of the ""household_power_consumption.csv" directory.
+You must also set your working directory to the location of the "household_power_consumption.csv" directory.

 **Script Usage:**